botify-labs/botify-sdk-js-middlewares/README.md

 - `npm run lint`: lint sources and tests using ESlint.
 - `npm test`: launch tests
 - `npm run test:watch`: watch files and execute the tests whenever sources or tests change.

+## Influences

+The middleware pattern used in this package has been greatly inspired by [Redux](https://github.com/rackt/redux) middlewares.